w0006887/modules/0298/mdModule.md

 By reversing the ordering of letting the input pins return to 1, the output of the device is different!
 This is despite in both sequences we end up with `s.state == r.state == 1`.
-The ability of an SR latch being able to latch to different output states despite the same input states has to do with the feedback mechanism so that the output states forms an internal feedback to the input to maintain certain output states.
+The ability of an SR latch to be able to latch to different output states despite the same input states has to do with the feedback mechanism so that the output states form an internal feedback to the input to maintain certain output states.

 This means the truth table of an SR latch is a bit trickier than other